Hpperr/Aetheris-Ultimate/README.md

 - **Precision Isolation:** Targeted Deauth for neutralizing devices (e.g., IP Cameras) with millisecond accuracy.
 - **Resource Optimized:** Multi-processing core designed for laptop-based Red Team operations.

+##⚖️ Legal Disclaimer
+This tool is for educational and authorized security testing only.
+The author (Hpperr) is not responsible for any misuse.
+Unauthorized access to networks is illegal.
 ## 🛠 Installation & Usage

 ```bash